Adolfsan99/motokolistdapp/README.md

 ## How it works:

-* <b>Refresh:</b> This option updates the task list in case there is any issue.
+* Refresh: This option updates the task list in case there is any issue.
-* <b>Manage:</b> When selecting this option, you will be redirected to a task management menu where you can perform the following functionalities:
+* Manage: When selecting this option, you will be redirected to a task management menu where you can perform the following functionalities:
-* <b>Add:</b> It allows you to add a task with its title, description, and deadline.
+* Add: It allows you to add a task with its title, description, and deadline.
-* <b>Edit:</b> It allows you to modify an existing task using its identification (ID).
+* Edit: It allows you to modify an existing task using its identification (ID).
 You will be able to edit the title, description, and date.
-* <b>Delete:</b> It allows you to delete a task based on its identification (ID).
+* Delete: It allows you to delete a task based on its identification (ID).
 Please note that this action will be performed immediately and there will be no confirmation button.
 Change task status: By tapping the tasks, you can change their status from pending to completed.
-* <b>Search:</b> At the top, you have the option to search within the tasks using text.
+* Search: At the top, you have the option to search within the tasks using text.

-### ⚠️ Limitations:

-It is important to note that the DApp may experience some slowness.
+⚠️ Limitations: It is important to note that the DApp may experience some slowness.
 To ensure proper functionality, I have implemented alerts that indicate each user action.
 You can also check this in the console.
 Don't despair when using the DApp, it works as it should.
 Another limitation is that it would have been beneficial to implement the use of accounts so that each user has their own tasks, but I don't know how to do it.

 //--------------------------------------------------------------------

 ## Default README.MD